 The ECPO Narcotics/Gang Task Force is partially supported by federal grant funds administered by the State of New Jersey.
 The Task Force is staffed, at present time, by County Detectives led by a Lieutenant, other state and local law enforcement officers, an Assistant Prosecutor/Director, three Assistant Prosecutors, and clerical support staff.
 The Unit is engaged in long term undercover operations targeting upper level drug dealers.
 In addition, the Unit conducts street level initiatives in Irvington, East Orange and Orange that are geared toward improving quality of life in designated high narcotics crime areas of those municipalities.
 The Unit also interacts with the DEA, U.S. Customs, U.S. Postal Inspectors and the Port Authority Police in order to interdict drugs being transported through Newark Airport and by means of the mail and private package delivery services.

-In 2014, the Unit initiated 1,191 investigations, culminating in 1,337 arrests.
-The investigations resulted in the seizure of over 1,054 grams of cocaine, i.e., approximately 1 kilogram of cocaine, more than 1,269 grams of heroin and more than 128,211 grams of marijuana.
-NTF investigations also resulted in the seizure of 11 ounces of crystal methamphetamine/pcp, 151 ecstasy pills and a large quantity of prescription drugs.
-The approximate street value of the narcotics seized by the Unit in 2014 is $47,434 for cocaine, $317,432 for heroin, and $1,282,118 for marijuana.
-NTF personnel also seized over $174,956 in currency from drug distributors in 2014.
+In 2016, the Narcotic Task Force initiated 473 investigations culminating in 505 arrests.
+The Narcotics Task Force investigations resulted in the seizure of over 1,277.65 grams of cocaine, more than 1,707,424 grams of heroin and more than 32,234 grams of marijuana.
+Narcotics Task Force investigations also resulted in the seizure of 3.5 ounces of crystal methamphetamine/PCP, and 1,829 pills of Prescription Legend Drugs.
+The approximate street value of the narcotics seized by the Narcotics Task Force in 2016 is $63,882 for cocaine, $266,785 for heroin, $322,350 for marijuana, $9,145 for Prescription Legend Drugs and $525 in methamphetamine.
+In 2016, Narcotics Task Force personnel also seized over$778,960 in currency and 16 vehicles from drug distributors.

-Additionally, given the increase in violent crime in Essex County, removal of illegal firearms from the streets is a very important step in law enforcement’s efforts to reduce violent crime.
-NTF personnel seized 30 firearms in 2014, including six assault firearms.
-This number is significant given that the Unit operates with a relatively small number of personnel.
-The Unit also obtained and executed more than 84 search warrants in 2014.
+Additionally, given the increase in violence crime in Essex County, removal of illegal firearms from the streets is a very important step in law enforcement efforts to reduce violent crime.
+Narcotics Task Force personnel seized 29 firearms in 2016, including four assault firearms.
+This number is significant given that the Task Force operates with a relatively small number of personnel.
+The Task Force also obtained and executed more than 150 search warrants in 2016.